Pilots (Front Mission 1)#

 Melee placeholder until Gregorio joins.
 Short afterwards.
 If Gregorio and Ralph can do Short, then they will also be converted.
 Too bad they don’t have the potential in Short skills like Yang.

-Best at Melee, but better convert to Short as in this game Short rules.
-She comes with Double, leaving only 2 open skill slots.
+Best at Melee but better convert to Short as in this game Short rules.
+She comes with Double, leaving only 2 skill slots open.
 Her Long damage is the lowest in the game, may not be a good idea to aim for the guide skill.
-So Switch and Speed it is.
+So, Switch and Speed it is.

 Paul C. Grieber#

 The best Long in the game.
-Also double as Short because free talent slots and you want to level up further after maxing Long exp.
+Also double as Short because free skill slots and you want to level up further after maxing Long exp.
 Frederick level Short though.

 Alder Weiss#

-To recruit, talk in bar after mission 5, then move to city Menasa, talk in bar and fight in colosseum.
+To recruit, talk in the bar after Mission 5, then move to the Menasa city, talk in bar and fight in colosseum.

 Peewie Richburg Jr.#